Type 98 Chi-Ho medium tank: Mobility and testing

 The engine mounted in the tank was a Mitsubishi 120 HP diesel engine.
 Also, it was the first Japanese made tank to use a hydraulic system in the steering system.

 Up until then, some advances over the Chi-Ha variants can be seen, but some aspects in the tank hull were still lagging behind.
 A sled was attached to the rear part of the hull.
 This is commonly seen on World War I and inter-war tanks.
 It was thought that by extending the length of the hull, it gained the benefit of crossing trenches, but in that, there was a problem.
 As a tank mounts a sled, it becomes tail heavy (center of weight shifts backwards) and that presented uncertainty when crossing wide trenches.
 By becoming tail heavy, the rear portion of the suspension would undertake a greater load and thus wear out faster.
 Furthermore, the somewhat increase in weight would reduce mobility.
 With the applied limitations on the tank's weight, it is not believed that the armor protection level could have been improved.
 Without a cupola, the ability to observe outside would have been worse than the Chi-Ha.

-Mitsubishi and Jidosha Kogyo completed the first two prototypes in 1940 and the Kokura and Sagami Arsenals produced two more by the following year.
+Mitsubishi and Jidosha Kogyo completed the first two prototypes in 1940 and the Kokura and Sagami Arsenals produced two more the following year.
 After field tests, the tank was not selected for production.
-The Imperial Japanese Army realized that further research was needed and a better design made to counter the 1940s generation of Allied armor, such as the M4 Sherman.
+The Imperial Japanese Army realized that further research and a better design were needed to counter the 1940s generation of Allied armor, such as the M4 Sherman.
 A new tank design based on an improved Type 97 design was conceived.
 The first of this new series was the Type 1 Chi-He medium tank.
 Work on that design began in 1941.
 However, production of the Type 1 Chi-He did not begin until 1943, due to the higher priority of steel allocated to the Imperial Navy for warship construction.